 Porto, Portugal’s second largest city, while moving briskly into the modern world still retains Old World charm.
-Here are some great things to see while visiting Porto.
-Popular things to do in Porto Portugal
+Here are some great things to see while visiting Porto, Portugal

 The thing that stuck out to me most in Porto was the number of buildings covered in tiles (known as azulejo).
 There were even buildings I thought were brick, that upon closer inspection, were actually tile.
 Just walk anywhere and you will see them.

 Even the train station has azulejo tiles.